 Are you a budding entrepreneur?
 Here are 9 books that every aspiring entrepreneur should read, written by Indian authors for the Indian reader!

-Entrepreneurship has witnessed its rise as one of the most explored lines in the recent times.
-It gives one the financial freedom, respect, and brings to live their ideas that they might have been harbouring with their mind for quite some time.
+Entrepreneurship has witnessed its rise as one of the most explored lines in recent times.
+It gives one financial freedom, and respect, and brings to life the ideas that they might have been harbouring in their mind for quite some time.

 Yet, there are times when an individual hesitates to take that big leap into starting something of their own.
 Despite having the resources, they may be looking forward to some form of assistance or guidance from people with experience.
 This is where the books come in.